lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 ## Typical Patterns And Pitfalls
 There are some typical patterns pitfalls that annoyingly come up in almost every review, and using them correctly is very important!

+The main questions to ask yourself:
+- What is the search space?
+- What does check(mid) mean?
+- What is the goal (min valid, max valid, exact match)?
+    - This will alter what we return
+- When is mid good/bad?
+Adjust low/high accordingly
+    - This will alter our `low = ` and `high =` updates
+- Do you return low, high, or mid?

 | Goal / Pattern                              | `low` Update    | `high` Update    | Loop Condition      | Return              | Notes                            |
 | ------------------------------------------- | --------------- | ---------------- | ------------------- | ------------------- | -------------------------------- |
 | **Search on value / exact match**           | `low = mid + 1` | `high = mid - 1` | `while low <= high` | index or -1         | Classic binary search            |